Networked advocacy: Collective action

 In international relations, collective action is often required to traverse vast geographic distances and to cross national borders.
 Margaret Keck and Kathryn Sikkink create a foundation for understanding collective action and transnational advocacy networks, taking the theories of social movements defined by Tarrow and others to a transnational level – increasing the scale of collective action while staying grounded in Olson's high-cost understanding of group formation and the need for formal organizations.
 Keck and Sikkink differentiate transnational advocacy networks (TANs) from traditional modes of organizing by explaining that they are "motivated by values rather than by material concerns or professional norms."
 TANs form around ethical issues, particularly those involving physical harm and inequality of opportunity: the abolition of slavery and the influence of the British anti-slavery movement on public opinion in the United States; the international movement advocating for women's right to vote, which gained traction from the anti-slavery moment; the movement to ban female foot binding in China and the movement against female genital mutilation in Kenya.
 Their boomerang model is an international relations collective action theory that creates a framework for how an advocacy movement travels from one country to another through different actors.
 In their model, blockages exist between domestic NGOs and their domestic governments.
 These blockages amount to more than the governments simply ignoring the grievances of people and domestic NGOs.
 They can include censorship, incarceration, violence, and death.
 For Keck and Sikkink, the goal of transnational advocacy is to lower these barriers, or decrease transaction costs, in order for change to occur.
 When this is not possible, the NGO will go to outside sources, using information exchanges, to find an entity that is able to put pressure on the state in question.
 NGOs seek help from other states, NGOs, and intergovernmental organizations in order to achieve a goal within an offending state.
-In the face of blockage by the state, NGOs are forced work with a secondary, outside entity to make their problems heard and addressed.
+In the face of blockage by the state, NGOs are forced wto ork with a secondary, outside entity to make their problems heard and addressed.
 This theory of blockages is similar to John Gaventa's Second Dimension of Power, in which "power is exercised not just upon participants within the decision-making process but also towards the exclusion of certain participants and issues altogether."
 Keck and Sikkink's boomerang model is relatable to John Gaventa's assertion that routines and internalization of roles or false consensus lead to acceptance of the status quo by the dominated, simply because over time they become oblivious to their own conditions.
-However, they advance this notion and argue that the way to escape this is via third-party states and advocacy on the behalf of those dominated communities.
+However, they advance this notion and argue that the way to escape this is via third-party states and advocacy on behalf of those dominated communities.